bramp/antlr4-grammars/README.md

 make clean
 make all -k -j4 2> /dev/null

-# Update the table at the top with new successes or failures
+# Update the table in the README.me with the output
 ```